 - What accessibility apps you can install on the device

-Keeping an eye out for these points will ensure the phone is up to scratch for use – it may be worth spending a little bit extra to get the accessibility features you’ll need.
-Later in this article we’ll mention several phones that are built for seniors with accessibility concerns in mind, some of which are a little more pricey for the technology included.
+Keeping an eye out for these points will ensure the phone is up to scratch for use — it may be worth spending a little bit extra to get the accessibility features you’ll need.
+Just below we’ll run through several phones that are built for seniors with accessibility concerns in mind, some of which are a little more pricey for the technology included.

 There’s some great phones out there that aren’t that technical, but would be quite easy to use for seniors.
 Here’s some of those.

 The central design of the KISA is that it’s not complex, and features large, tactile buttons for one-touch calling.
 The KISA is in no way a ‘smartphone’, given it’s a made-to-order device that features a maximum of 10 contacts, each with their own programmed mechanical button, plus a large SOS button for emergencies.
 There’s no screen, which makes the written names or icons important, but you’ll get GPS tracking, a long battery life, and simple charging.
-This phone starts at RRP $223 if you sign up with a plan on the Telstra, Vodafone or Optus networks, or $343 if you sign up with a BYO SIM card.
+This phone starts at RRP $214 when you purchase through KISA directly, plus plan costs.

 These next phones take the more modern approach to phone design.
 Instead of stripping away features to be more simplistic and easy to use, the smartphones below are typical iPhone and Android releases.

 One of the benefits of these is that they can be easy to understand for a wide range of users because they’re so common, but they’re typically more expensive and more advanced.
 If the phone is going to be used for a lot more than just calls, then these devices are worth looking into.